 Exemptions from the TOEFL are granted to applicants whose native language is English; to those who did their entire undergraduate studies in the United States or Canada; and to those whose spoken English skills have been adequately demonstrated to our admissions committee.

 Transcripts are uploaded to the Academic Background section, after entering the other requested information there.
 The transcript can be unofficial.
 Those applicants who are admitted will be required to submit an official transcript prior to matriculating in the Penn Math Graduate Program.

-(2) The deadline for submission of applications is December 31, in the case of applications that request financial support.
-If some of the material related to the application (letters of recommendation or test scores) is received a few weeks later, the application can still be considered.
-But since the Admissions Committee reads the files during January, and then meets near the end of January, material must arrive by then in order to be considered during the admission process.
+(2) The deadline for submission of Ph.D. applications is December 31 (where financial support is being requested).
+If some of the material related to the application (letters of recommendation or test scores) is received a few days later, the application can still be considered (but must be submitted by December 31).
+Since the Admissions Committee reads and starts evaluating the files during January, material must arrive by then in order to be considered during the admission process.